EURECON Outputs

 Emmanuel Mourlon-Druol, Debates about economic adjustment in Europe before the Euro.
 In: Gosh, A. R. and Qureshi, M. S. (eds.)
 From Great Depression to Great Recession: The Elusive Quest for International Policy Cooperation.
 International Monetary Fund: Washington, DC., 2017

-Emmanuel Mourlon-Druol, The quest for ‘strategic autonomy’: European Integration and globalisation since 1970.
+Emmanuel Mourlon-Druol, European Integration and globalisation since 1970.
 In: Segers, M. and Van Hecke, S. (eds) The Cambridge History of the European Union.
 Cambridge University Press, 2023.

 Books (alphabetical order)